unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 #### Vision and Light

-The most fundamental tasks of adventuring— noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few—rely heavily on a character’s ability to see.
+The most fundamental tasks of adventuring— noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a tek skill, to name just a few—rely heavily on a character’s ability to see.
 Darkness and other effects that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.